 |TinyDuino||128mb SD & shield , LED *Bma250, 5883L, DS18B20||0.90 mA|

 So counterfeit SD cards were causing the high sleeping currents!

 Looks like I have been sold several batches of bad cards from eBay, which do not go into the low current sleep mode I was expecting from the Sandisk spec sheets! (typically around 0.15 mA (see sect2)) When I tested each of the cards I have on hand, the Rocket loggers gave me sleep currents ranging from 0.24 to >5mA, with a cluster around 2mA, and another around 4-5mA.
 This does not seem to be related to whether the card is 64, 128 or 256 mb.
-I don’t see “bad screen printing”, or any of the other tell tale marks of the fakes, and if memory serves, the packaging looked pretty legit when they arrived.
-To be honest, I figured that 128mb cards are worth so little money that nobody would bother re-bagging them.
+I don’t see really bad screen printing but there are differences between cards with the same branding.
+To be honest, I figured that these small cards are so old, and worth so little money that nobody would bother cloning them.
 I was wrong.

 At least I have identified the issue, so the shield regulators in the Tinyduino stack are off the hook for the bad power performance of my field units.
 The only problem with this new information is that I am fairly certain I put a bunch of crummy cards into the newly built loggers that we just deployed.
 With six AA’s, the flow sensors should survive all right, but with excess current drain like that, the drip sensors will expire after a couple of months. (and likely go into some kind of weird brown-out power cycle loop until the sd cards are toast…)